U.S., China face deep trade, IP differences in high-level talks

 “Given the weakness in the Chinese economy and the fact that the U.S. will certainly be slowing down, that’s not a pretty picture,” Lardy said.

-Reporting by David Lawder and Chris Prentice; Editing by Leslie Adler
+Reporting by David Lawder and Chris Prentice; Additional reporting by Yawen Chen and Ben Blanchard in Beijing; Editing by Leslie Adler & Kim Coghill